To declare a schema for a primitive data type, such as File, you can use the Schema.declare function along with a type guard.

 Combining Exactness and Nullability

-When both exact and nullable are used together, only null and missing fields trigger Option.none(), while undefined is treated as an invalid value.
+When both exact and nullable options are used together, only null and missing fields are treated as Option.none(), while undefined is considered an invalid value.

 Syntax